testlabauto/local_selenium_pool/README.md

-# selenium-gevent
+# local_selenium_pool
-Concurrent selenium with gevent
+Run simultaneous local selenium tests in parallel with a pool